Emily Gallagher

 Emily E. Gallagher (born March 23, 1984) is an American politician.
-She is the Democratic representative serving District 50 in the New York State Assembly, which comprises parts of Greenpoint, Williamsburg and Fort Greene, among other neighborhoods located in the northern portion of the New York City borough of Brooklyn.
+She is the Democratic representative serving District 50 in the New York State Assembly, which comprises Greenpoint and parts of Williamsburg, in the northern portion of the New York City borough of Brooklyn.

+Gallagher is a longtime community advocate in Greenpoint.
+Her platform focuses on environmental justice, improving infrastructure for pedestrians and cyclists, reliable public transit, fighting corporate greed, strengthening tenants rights and building social housing.
+She identifies as a Democratic Socialist.

 Early life

-Gallagher grew up in Rochester, New York, and moved to Greenpoint, Brooklyn shortly after graduating from Ithaca College in 2006.
+Gallagher grew up in a suburb of Rochester, New York, and moved to Greenpoint, Brooklyn shortly after graduating from Ithaca College in 2006.
+Before running for office, she worked as a museum educator and a non profit community affairs director.